-New accounting standards not yet adopted
+New or revised accounting standards not yet adopted

-A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the three months ended January 31, 2014 and have not been applied in preparing these condensed interim financial statements.
-The Company does not expect there to be any changes as a result of the new and revised standards which will be effective to the Company's financial statements for the year ending October 31, 2015 or later:
+A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the six months ended April 30, 2014 and have not been applied in preparing these condensed interim financial statements.
+The Company does not expect there to be any changes as a result of the new or revised standards which will be effective to the Company's financial statements for the year ending October 31, 2015 or later:

 - a.
 IFRS 9 Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
-The amendments are effective for annual periods beginning on or after January 1, 2015 with early adoption permitted. - b.
+It is tentatively effective for annual periods beginning on or after January 1, 2018 with early adoption permitted. - b.
 IAS 32 Financial Instruments: Presentation amendment provides clarification on the application of offsetting rules.
 The amendments are effective for annual periods beginning on or after January 1, 2014.